False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Results

 \subsection{Consequences of low power: Type S and Type M errors}

-Although we can in principle test arbitrarily many subjects and items in order to reach sufficiently high power, there are usually resource limitations that prevent us from doing so.
-Hence, a researcher has to make an careful decision about the number of subjects and items that results in high-enough power but does not waste resources.
-This decision should be made in advance, i.e., before data collection begins \cite{Kruschke2010, Wagenmakers2007}, and ideally with the aid of a power analysis \cite{VasishthNicenboim2016}.\footnote{Ben Bolker published a tutorial in which he shows how to run power analyses for designs with repeated measurements for subjects and items: \url{https://rpubs.com/bbolker/11703}}
+Although we can in principle test arbitrarily many subjects and items, there are usually resource limitations that prevent us from doing so.
+Hence, a researcher has to make a careful decision about the number of subjects and items that results in high-enough power but does not waste resources.
+This decision must be made in advance, i.e., before data collection begins \cite{Kruschke2010, Wagenmakers2007}, and ideally with the aid of a power analysis \cite{VasishthNicenboim2016}.\footnote{Ben Bolker published a tutorial in which he shows how to run power analyses for designs with repeated measurements for subjects and items: \url{https://rpubs.com/bbolker/11703}}

 When making this decision, it is of course important to fully understand the statistical consequences of running studies with too little power.
 One obvious consequence of low power is that we may not detect a true effect (Type II error).
 However, even if we do detect an effect, power is still an important factor that needs to be considered when interpreting that effect.
 An extreme case arises when power is close to zero.
-Any effect found in this situation is more likely caused by random variation than by the tested cognitive processes.
+Any effect found in this situation is more likely caused by random variation than by the investigated cognitive processes.
 A researcher should therefore not base any conclusions on this effect even if it is highly significant.\footnote{P-values are uniformly distributed between 0 and 1 when the null-hypothesis is true.
-Hence, a very small p-value can occur just as likely as any other p-value when there is no real effect.} However, even when power was considerably higher than zero, we may still fall victim to two types of statistical errors that are not widely know in the field but which can have catastrophic consequences for theory development.
+Hence, a very small p-value is just as likely as any other p-value when there is no real effect.} However, even when power was considerably higher than zero, we may still fall victim to two types of statistical errors that are not widely know in the field but which can have catastrophic consequences for theory development.

 \citeNP{GelmanCarlin2014} discuss these two errors types which they call Type S and Type M errors.
-A Type S (sign) error is an error where a significant effect is detected but the direction of the detected effect is the opposite of the direction of the true effect.
+A Type S (\textit{sign}) error is an error where a significant effect is detected but the direction of the detected effect is the opposite of the true effect.
 If we have high power, for example because the effect is large, this is unlikely to happen.
-However, if power is low, random variation may outweight the true effect and create an observed effect in the opposite direction that may reach significance.
+However, if power is low, random variation may outweight the true effect and create an observed effect in the opposite direction.